BenoitZugmeyer/eslint-plugin-html/README.md

 Supported HTML extensions: `.html`, `.xhtml`, `.htm`, `.vue`, `.hbs`, `.mustache`

-Only script tags with no type attribute or with a type containing `text/javascript` or `text/babel` will be linted.
+Only script tags with no type attribute, with a type attribute containing a standard JavaScript MIME type such as `text/javascript` or `application/javascript`, or `text/babel` will be linted.

 Usage
 -----